MarlinFirmware/Marlin/README.md

     - Directly: `platformio run -t marlin_<test-suite-name>`
     - With make: `make tests-code-single-local TEST_TARGET=<test-suite-name>`
     - With Docker & make: `maker tests-code-single-local-docker  TEST_TARGET=<test-suite-name>`
 - If possible, write some new tests.
-See [the test documentation](test)
+See [the test documentation](test).

 ## Marlin Support